 Lanark County Planning Department

 Development planning is the process of creating and implementing a vision for the future of a community.
 It involves identifying the needs and aspirations of the residents, businesses, and stakeholders, and finding ways to meet them in a sustainable and equitable manner.
-In Lanark County, development planning is guided by the Official Plan, which sets out the goals, objectives, policies, and strategies for land use, transportation, infrastructure, environment, heritage, and social services.
+In Lanark County, development planning is guided by the County Official Plan, which sets out the goals, objectives, policies, and strategies for land use, transportation, infrastructure, environment, heritage, and social services.
 The Official Plan is reviewed and updated every five years to reflect changing conditions and priorities.
 The County also prepares other plans and studies to support the Official Plan, such as master plans, secondary plans, community improvement plans, and environmental assessments.

 The province issues provincial policy statements under the Planning Act to promote provincial interests, such as providing for a full range of housing options, including affordable housing, and protecting and managing natural resources.
 The Provincial Planning Statement (PPS) is a key document that provides policy direction on matters of provincial interest related to land use planning and development.
 The PPS supports a comprehensive, integrated and long-term approach to planning, and recognizes linkages among policy areas.
 All decisions affecting land use planning matters made on or after 2020 shall be consistent with the PPS.